ElliBelli66/eb_vabenhandler/README.md

 **Installation guide:**

-Drag and drop the folder into your resource folder and write 'ensure eb_weapondealer' in your server.cfg file
+Drag and drop the folder into your resource folder and write 'ensure eb_vabenhandler' in your server.cfg file

 **Feedback:**